tatac1/openssl-pkcs11-demo/README.md

     ```

     This should successfully show `curl` completing a TLS handshake and receiving `Hello, world!` from the web server.

+1. Use a webclient using the client cert for TLS client auth to connect to the webserver.

+    ```sh
+    cargo run -- --pkcs11-engine-path "$PWD/target/debug/libopenssl_engine_pkcs11.so" web-client --cert "$PWD/client.pem" --key "pkcs11:token=$TOKEN_3?pin-value=$USER_PIN_3"
+    ```

+    This should successfully show the client completing a TLS handshake and receiving `Hello, world!` from the web server.
+The client will print the cert chain it received from the server.
+The server will also print the client cert chain it received from the client.

 # How to run with a TPM